flare-foundation/docs/docs/user/delegation/delegation-in-detail.md

 When an address (data provider) casts its vote for a specific campaign, its vote power is taken from the vote power block for this campaign.
 Hence, the vote power of an address for this campaign does not reflect its present balance and delegation but rather the state at the time of the snapshot (in the vote power block).
 This design allows for a free use of tokens (non-locked) and a consistent vote power snapshot of token holdings.
-Voting campaigns are a generic concept; in FTSO system, the vote power of data providers is used as an influence in choosing the final price.
+Voting campaigns are a generic concept; in the FTSO system, the vote power of data providers is used to influence the selection of the final result.
-Each price submission is weighted according to the vote power scheme described here.
+Each data submission is weighted according to the vote-power scheme described here.

 ## Revoke

-Due to the substantial length of time one past vote power block is used for price submissions, a revoke feature was added.
+Due to the substantial length of time one past vote power block is used for data submissions, a revoke feature was added.
-This feature can be used in case any specific data provider is found trying to attack and skew the reported price of the FTSO (flare oracle).
+This feature can be used in case any specific data provider is found trying to attack and skew the reported data of the FTSO.
-In this situation, an off chain process (e.g. twitter storm) calls users to revoke vote power from a specific data provider.
+In this situation, an off-chain process, such as a Twitter storm, calls users to revoke vote power from a specific data provider.
 The revoke will update the cached value of the vote power for the specific block which is being used for this reward epoch.
 So if a user revokes its vote power delegation on a specific block, checkpoints for the vote power will not be updated, only the cached vote power values are zeroed.